pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

       name: publisher
       namespace: DEV-NAMESPACE
     imagePullSecrets:
-    - name: scanning-tap-component-read-creds # Used by the component to pull the scan component image from tap registry
+    - name: scanning-tap-component-read-creds # Used by the component to pull the scan component image from the registry
     secrets:
     - name: write-creds # Used by the component to publish the scan results
     ```

 ## Scan an image

-The following section describe how to scan an image with SCST - App Scanning.
+The following section describes how to scan an image with SCST - App Scanning.

 ### Retrieving an image digest